-Prior to joining the Sociology department in Warwick in September 2016 I was based in the School of Sociology and Social Policy at The University of Nottingham where I worked as a teaching-focus Assistant Professor.
-I completed my PhD in Critical Theory in 2013, and an MA in Post-Conflict Cultures in 2009 (with Distinction) in the Department of Culture, Film and Media at The University of Nottingham.
+Prior to joining the Sociology department in Warwick in September 2016 I was based in the School of Sociology and Social Policy at The University of Nottingham where I lectured in Sociology.
+I completed my PhD in Critical Theory in 2013, and an MA in Post-Conflict Cultures in 2009 in the Department of Culture, Film and Media at The University of Nottingham.

 Todorova, T. (2015) ‘Reframing binationalism in Palestine-Israel as settler decolonisation’ in Antipode: a radical journal of Geography, 47:5. http://onlinelibrary.wiley.com/doi/10.1111/anti.12153/abstract.